divideprojects/Alita_Robot/README.md

 We are still working on adding new languages.

-Help us bring more languages to the bot by contributing to the project in [Crowdin](https://crowdin.com/project/alitarobot)
+Help us bring more languages to the bot by contributing to the project on [Crowdin](https://crowdin.com/project/alitarobot)

 ## Requirements
 - You need to have a *Postgres Database*